Willows of Massachusetts

 MA counties: BE FR HS HD WO MI ES SU NO PL BA DU NA - Introduced

 A European species that is frequently cultivated.
-I have not yet seen it in nature.
+We have not yet seen it naturalized.